 The Yehuḏim challenged his right to do this by asking,

-Of course, the Sanhedrin leadership thought He was speaking about the temple building when He said he would raise it up in three days, but He was cryptically speaking of his own body and His own resurrection.
+Of course, the Sanhedrin leadership thought that He was speaking about the temple building, when He said He would raise it up in three days, but He was cryptically speaking of His own body and His own resurrection.

 Marqos/Mark records the same event: